pfruan/mirPLS/README.md

-**The R package for ‘mirPLS: a partial linear structure identifier method for miRNA data.’**
+**The R package for ‘Nonlinear molecular omics features for cancers subtyping.’**

 **Example data:**